the-events-calendar/the-events-calendar/readme.txt

 * Fix - Ensure date formats are escaped properly when they contain slashes.
 [ECP-1136]
 * Tweak - Update the calendar print design.
 [TEC-4425]
-* Enhancement - Add support for `ticketed` parameter for Event archive REST API calls.
+* Tweak - Add support for `ticketed` parameter for Event archive REST API calls.
 [TEC-4439]
 * Tweak - Add new methods `filter_url_date_conflicts` and `filter_date_escaping` to filter and properly escape the date formats for some views.
 [ECP-1136]
 * Language - 0 new strings added, 403 updated, 0 fuzzied, and 124 obsoleted.